Cobord/Plabic/README.md

 Conversely we can go back from a Grassmann necklace to a Le Diagram.
 One can optionally provide the n and k which are the length of the necklace and the sizes of the sets (they are all the same size by the Grassmann condition).

 The Plabic Graph produced from the Le Diagram follows the standard rules based on positions of 1's.
 The vertices are positioned inside the boxes of the Young diagram as they would appear in English notation with all the boxes being unit squares.

+There is also a method which produces a pair of permutations in interval format.
+If we call them v and w respectively, then v<=w and so we put them in a Bruhat Interval.
+The w is k-Grassmannian for the k which is specified by the bounding box.
+They are both permutations of n which is also specified by the bounding box as the sum of the width and height.

 # Triangulation